 Nursery care is available on the lower level during the 9:30 a.m. worship service.

-12:30 p.m.—On the first Sunday of the month our Hispanic ministry holds worship at Brook Hill beginning at 12:30 p.m.
+12:30 p.m.—Our Hispanic ministry holds worship at Brook Hill beginning at 12:30 p.m each Sunday.
 The Hispanic pastors have also started several home “church” groups targeting different Hispanic cultures, which meet throughout the week.
 Please be in prayer for this ministry reaching into our community with the good news of Jesus Christ.

 Learn more about the Hispanic-Latino Ministry at Brook Hill.